DavidFW1960/bom-weather-card/README.md

 This card is a modification of a fork of iammexx/home-assistant-config dark-sky-weather-card

+# NOTE: This care REQUIRES the BOM Sensor core component and the BOM FTP Forecast Custom Component.
+See links below.

 The BOM Weather Card provides current and forecasted weather conditions using the BOM sensor platforms in core Home Assistant and a custom component for BOM Forecast from [my forecast repo here](https://github.com/DavidFW1960/bom_forecast) You configure the card by passing in sensor entities from these BOM platforms.

 The [weather package](https://github.com/DavidFW1960/bom_forecast/blob/master/weather.yaml) in the BOM Forecast component contains BOM Sensor platform configuration for this card as well.
 Both the core BOM Sensor and BOM Forecast custom component are REQUIRED to use this card.